Britain's fossil fuel dilemma in the spotlight as climate talks near

 "Making the most of indigenous resources helps meet U.K. demand and contain price growth, providing secure supplies with a lower carbon footprint than imports offer," OGUK said.

-Britain’s Oil and Gas Authority said gas extracted from the British North Sea had an average emission intensity of 22 kg carbon dioxide equivalent per barrel of oil equivalent, while imported LNG had an average intensity of 59 kg.
+Britain's Oil and Gas Authority said gas extracted from the British North Sea had an average emission intensity of 22 kilograms of carbon dioxide equivalent per barrel of oil equivalent, while imported LNG had an average intensity of 59 kg.

 Yet, Greenpeace and other activists say these arguments miss the point: using fossil fuels must stop rather than simply trying to make using them cleaner.